Indian Spitz Dogs: A Complete Information

 indian Spitz Dog guide

-Indian Spitz dogs have a straight tail that is thickly coated with fur, which curls over the back.
+They have a straight tail that is thickly coated with fur, which curls over the back.
 They have compact, muscular bodies and stand about 9-12 inches (23-30 cm) tall at the shoulder.
 Adult Indian Spitz dogs typically weigh between 11-22 pounds (5-10 kg).

 Indian Spitz Dog Exercise